On the local in time well-posedness of an elliptic-parabolic ferroelectric phase-field model: Introduction

 \section{Introduction}

-In this paper, we consider the well-posedness problem for the ferroelectric phase-field model which is firstly introduced in \cite{Schrade2013,GAMM2015}.
+In this paper, we study a state-of-the-art ferroelectric phase-field model \cite{Schrade2013,GAMM2015} arising from the engineering area in recent years.
 To formulate the problem, we list the corresponding physical quantities in Table \ref{table of var} below.